aesirkth/ground-control/README.md

 # Hardware

-The hardware if made of the following elements :
+The hardware is made of the following elements :
   * Rocket
   * The Launch Pad Station
   * The Telemetry Receiver